gdubw/gdub/README.md

 directory to contend with as well.
 A simple alias would solve this problem, but you still have the other (more annoying) issues to contend with.

+### You meant to use the project's `gradlew`, but typed `gradle` instead

+This can be a problem if the project you are building has customizations to the gradle wrapper or for some reason is only compatible with a certain version of gradle that is configured in the wrapper.
+If you know the project uses gradle, you may be tempted to just use your own system's gradle binary.
+This might be ok, or it might cause the build to break, but if a project has a `gradlew`, it is a pretty safe bet you should use it, and not whatever Gradle distribution you happen to have installed on your system.

 ## The `gw` payoff

 Anywhere you happen to be on your project, you can run the gradle tasks of your project by typing `gw <tasks>`, regardless of whether you use the Gradle Wrapper in your project or not.

-`gw` works by looking upward from your current directory and will run the nearest `build.gradle` file with the nearest `gradlew`
+`gw` works by looking upwards from your current directory and will run the nearest `build.gradle` file with the nearest `gradlew`.
+If a `gradlew` cannot be found, it will run the nearest `build.gradle` with your system's gradle.
+This is probably always what you want to do if you are running gradle from within a project's tree that uses the Gradle build system.

 # Installing gdub from source